 Parents and students are encouraged to communicate with the school if they have any concerns or questions about courses.
-The school switchboard can be contacted on 01752 208308 where a message can be left for a particular member of staff to phone you when they are not teaching.
+The school switchboard can be contacted on 0333 360 2230 where a message can be left for a particular member of staff to phone you when they are not teaching.
 As there may be some inevitable delay in receiving a response through this route it is often more efficient to contact staff via email.
-All staff emails have a generic structure which is <initial>.<surname>@tsatrust.org.uk so if your daughter knows their teachers name they can be contacted directly.